amethon/www/_reflections/journal-appendix.md

 In his spare time, M. Bouchard enjoyed exploring local markets and trying out new recipes and ingredients.
 He was always eager to learn about new cuisines and flavors, and loved experimenting with different cooking techniques.
 He was also a great lover of wine, spending his evenings tasting and discussing different vintages with his colleagues.

-Overall, M. Marcel Bouchard was a valued and respected member of the crew, and an integral part of the research vessel L'Exploration.
+Overall, Marcel Bouchard was a valued and respected member of the crew, and an integral part of the research vessel L'Exploration.
 His culinary skills and dedication to the well-being of the crew were essential to the ship's scientific expeditions.

 ##  Medical officer: Dr. Pierre Dupont